anand-subra/RestAPI-BubbleTea/README.md

 # BubbleTea - RestAPI

-A RestAPI implementation for the bubble tea context
+A RestAPI implementation for the bubble tea context using Django Rest Framework.

 The API documentation can be accessed by adding `/docs` to the end of the APIroot URL